rufuspollock/rufuspollock.com/content/ubernomics.md

 Thus, over time Pete's ownership of the marketplace will turn into a monopoly with very substantial power.
 Most obviously pricing power in the form of the ability to set prices for farmers and/or consumers.
 But also more subtly and, perhaps, more significantly, the ability to shape the evolution of the marketplace, and, through that the farming in the region.

-For example, Pete may use his power to control who comes to the market to include or exclude certian types of farmer.
+For example, Pete may use his power to control who comes to the market to include or exclude certain types of farmer.
 He may decide that he does not like organic farmers because he they make less money or, more nefariously, that they build direct connections with consumers which will undermine his marketplace monopoly in the long run.

 Alternatives to monopoly are possible.
 Pete could decide from the outset that he wants to have an "open" marketplace.
 When it starts up he could promise other farmers -- and consumers -- that his marketplace won't charge and won't exercise control over who can participate.
 Or, more realistically and accurately, that a) charges will be transparent and only levied to cover the cost of operating the marketplace (i.e. no monopoly pricing); and b) that rules of participation will be transparent, equitable and set through some reasonable form of governance.